What is a Communication Gap?

 • Tailor messages to the audience's needs, considering language, tone, and cultural factors.

-• Encourage feedback to ensure messages are understood as intended and to identify any gaps in communication.
+• Encourage feedback to ensure messages are understood as intended and to identify any communication gaps.

 Common challenges related to a Communication Gap